July 1922

 Dorney (2017), pg 98

-A Protestant mob attacks Catholics living in Conway St., Belfast which results in several leaving their homes.
 Another attempt to get Catholics to leave their homes the following evening is foiled by Specials based in the Falls Road library and evicted residents of Norfolk and Conway Streets are escorted back to their homes.
-Later, a Protestant youth, Frank McAleer, is shot dead by police at his front door in the west of the City.

-Parkinson (2004), pgs 299-300
+Parkinson (2004), pgs 299-300; Parkinson (2020), pg 243

 Durney (2011), pg 80-81

 Liam Deasy (who took over as O/C of 1st Southern Division of anti-Treaty forces from Liam Lynch) writes that “We are getting down to a systematic plan of defence.
 At the moment, we are engaged in stretching that important line Waterford to Clonmel taking the River Suir as a line.”
-However, Hopkinson claims that the anti-Treaty’s famous Waterford-Limerick defensive line never really existed.

 Hopkinson (1988), pg 129

-Pro-Treaty Army Sergeant John Byrne was killed by a revolver shot in an attack on his outpost on Harolds Cross bridge in Dublin.
+Pro-Treaty Army Sergeant John Byrne is killed by a revolver shot in an attack on his outpost on Harolds Cross bridge in Dublin.
 Also, Private Gerard O’Connor dies after an attack in Portobello in which two other pro-Treaty soldiers are wounded.

 Dorney (2017), pg 98